-These financial statements have been prepared on a going concern basis, which assumes that the Directors have a reasonable expectation that the company has adequate resources to remain in operation for the foreseeable future and meet its liabilities when they fall due.
-The Directors have therefore continued to adopt the going concern basis of accounting in preparing the annual financial statements subject to the risks and uncertainties noted in this section.
-These financial statements do not contain the adjustments that would result if the Company was unable to continue as a going concern.
+These financial statements have been prepared on a going concern basis.
+The Directors have made appropriate assessment of the going concern and reviewed the Company's budget for the next financial year.
+The Directors are confident that the Company has adequate resources to remain in operation for the foreseeable future and meet its liabilities when they fall due.
+The Directors have therefore continued to adopt the going concern basis of accounting in preparing these annual financial statements subject to the uncertainty noted in this section.
+The financial statements do not contain the adjustments that would result if the Company was unable to continue as a going concern.